NoriSte/ui-testing-best-practices/README.md

 <br/><br/><br/>

-This repository is inspired to the [nodebestpractices](https://github.com/i0natan/nodebestpractices) one, thank you [Yoni](https://github.com/i0natan) and the whole [steering team](https://github.com/i0natan/nodebestpractices#steering-committee) to keep it updated and to allow the creation of this repository.
+This repository is inspired by the [nodebestpractices](https://github.com/i0natan/nodebestpractices) one, thank you [Yoni](https://github.com/i0natan) and the whole [steering team](https://github.com/i0natan/nodebestpractices#steering-committee) to keep it updated and to allow the creation of this repository.

 <br/><br/><br/>